Roy Nelson

-Roy Nelson (born June 20, 1976) is a retired American mixed martial artist who competed in the Heavyweight division.
-A professional competitor from 2004 to 2020, he competed for the UFC, EliteXC, the IFL, BodogFIGHT, and most recently for Bellator MMA.
+Roy Nelson (born June 20, 1976) is an American mixed martial artist who competes in the Heavyweight division.
+As a professional, he has competed for the UFC, EliteXC, the IFL, BodogFIGHT, and most recently for Bellator MMA.
 In the UFC, Nelson was the winner of The Ultimate Fighter: Heavyweights and achieved success as a top 10 UFC Heavyweight.
 Nelson is also the former IFL Heavyweight Champion, competing under Ken Shamrock and the Lion's Den.
 He holds notable victories over Mirko Cro Cop, Cheick Kongo, and Antônio Rodrigo Nogueira.

 Background

-Nelson was born and raised in Las Vegas, Nevada and attended Cimarron-Memorial High School, where he competed in wrestling, football, and baseball.
+Nelson was born and raised in Las Vegas, Nevada, and attended Cimarron-Memorial High School, where he competed in wrestling, football, and baseball.
 Nelson briefly trained in karate and began training in Ark Wong's Ng Ga Kuen Shaolin Kung Fu when he was 15 years old.
-Nelson worked briefly as a warehouse worker in 1999.
+Nelson worked briefly in a warehouse in 1999.
 Nelson originally began training in Brazilian jiu-jitsu under UFC veteran John Lewis in 2000.
 After seven years working as a substitute teacher and after-school program volunteer in Clark County, Nelson began his own career in mixed martial arts.
 Nelson has been a long-time student of Brazilian jiu-jitsu master Renzo Gracie, who granted him a black belt on August 26, 2009.
-Nelson was known initially for his strong Jiu-Jitsu game, and has competed at the Abu Dhabi Grappling Championships.
+Nelson was known initially for his strong jiu-jitsu skills, having consistently won jiu-jitsu tournaments before his MMA career, conclusively beating Frank Mir, Brandon Vera, and Diego Sanchez in the same day to win a Grapplers Quest championship in 2003, and competing at the ADCC World Championships the same year.